walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/iosApp/scripts/README.md

 ## Prerequisites

 - iOS Simulator running (or specify `IOS_SIMULATOR_ID`)
-- CocoaPods available on `PATH`
+- Xcode command line tools available on `PATH`
 - For local enterprise tests: a provisioned Enterprise quickstart stack + ngrok tunnel

-The scripts sync the Compose iOS framework and run `pod install` before invoking the Xcode UI tests.
-Set `SKIP_IOS_APP_SETUP=true` when the workspace is already fresh and you only want to rerun Xcode tests.
+The scripts refresh the Compose iOS SwiftPM linkage package before invoking the Xcode UI tests.
+Set `SKIP_IOS_APP_SETUP=true` when the project is already fresh and you only want to rerun Xcode tests.

 ## Public EUDI Backend (No Infrastructure Required)